 Students may double-count and/or transfer up to half the credit hours required for the master’s degree.
 No courses used to meet the requirements of the undergraduate major may be double-counted.
 Students do not enroll in Rackham until they have completed their undergraduate degree requirements or are within 6 hours of completing.
 Students must enroll in Rackham for two full terms (9 or more credits each term) within 12 months of completing the undergraduate degree.
 Student must complete the bachelor’s degree within one calendar year of enrolling in a dual undergraduate/graduate program.
 Students who apply for a second master’s degree may not double-count credits for the second master’s with either the undergraduate or master’s degrees of the accelerated program.

 Proposals in LSA may follow the Concurrent Undergraduate/Graduate Studies (CUGS) model, in which students have an undergraduate and graduate registration in the same term for courses that count towards both the undergraduate and master’s degrees.
 CUGS programs must require a minimum of 15 graduate credit hours and at least one full term of Rackham-only registration, with a term defined as 9 credit hours.
-A student in a CUGS program is enrolled in both an undergraduate school or college and the Graduate School.
-The student is assessed graduate tuition and fees and ineligible for undergraduate-only financial aid.
+A student in a CUGS program is enrolled in both an undergraduate school or college and the graduate school.
+The student will pay the higher tuition rate for all credits elected and is ineligible for undergraduate-only financial aid.
 Additional information is available from Rackham OARD.

 Students admitted to an accelerated master’s program are considered Rackham students and master’s degree policies apply.